 • SCRS - Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
-This plan covers general employees and teachers and individuals newly elected to the South Carolina General Assembly beginning with the November 2012 general election.
+This plan covers general employees and teachers and first-term individuals elected to the South Carolina General Assembly.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
 An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.